simongonzalezguerra/bogart/README.md

 # bogart
-A small graphic application that visualizes the Sponza model, developed in C++11 with Horde3D for rendering
+A simple graphic application that showcases graphics development with C++11 and Horde3D.